odelvalle/sdk-net/README.md

 The NimblePayments SDK for NET
 ======================

-The NimblePayments SDK for NET makes it easy to add payment services to your e-commerce or site access.
+The NimblePayments SDK for NET makes it easy to add payment services to your e-commerce.
 It connects your site to the NimblePayments REST API directly.

 ## Requirements